Campus Escort policies and limitations

 - No third party commercial business can be the start or end of a trip with the exceptions of Walgreen's (must be a round trip from the Residence Halls) (located at 750 N. Virginia St.), the Bus station (located on 4th Street), and the Greyhound station.

 - Campus Escort will not pick up or drop off at parties.
 If any caller or a friend is intoxicated and needs a ride home, he or she should call a cab or plan ahead and designate a sober driver.

 - On Friday and Saturday nights, a residence (off-campus or on-campus) may only be a starting point or ending point of a trip.
 In other words, Campus Escort will not provide a ride from one residence to another on those nights.

 ASUN Campus Escort reserves the right to stop service if inclement weather or road conditions jeopardize the ability of the service to operate safely.
 While not all inclement weather-related shutdowns can be anticipated, the following protocol is in place:

-- If during service hours, weather and road conditions evaluated every 30 minutes
+- During service hours, weather and road conditions will be evaluated every 30 minutes

-- Alerts sent to the front desk in the Joe Crowley Student Union, Mathewson-IGT Knowledge Center or Lombardi Recreation Center
+- Alerts sent to the front desk in the Joe Crowley Student Union, Mathewson-IGT Knowledge Center or E. L. Wiegand Fitness Center

-Once service has been shut down, the messages on the Campus Escort online request and the Campus Escort phone will be updated accordingly.
+Once service has been shut down, the messages on the Nevada Campus Escort app and the Campus Escort phone will be updated accordingly.

 - Compressed Gases